 ElectraNet’s Battery Storage Project

-ElectraNet’s 30 MW large-scale battery at Dalrymple substation will demonstrate how energy storage can strengthen the grid, and improve reliability for the lower Yorke Peninsula.
+ElectraNet’s 30 MW large-scale battery at Dalrymple substation demonstrates how energy storage can strengthen the grid and improve reliability for the lower Yorke Peninsula.

-The 30 MW / 8 MWh battery energy storage system will be built next to, and connected to, ElectraNet’s Dalrymple substation, seven kilometres south-west of Stansbury.
-It is expected to be ready for full operation in the National Electricity Market by late July 2018.
+The 30 MW / 8 MWh battery energy storage system is next to, and connected to, ElectraNet’s Dalrymple substation, seven kilometres south-west of Stansbury.

-It will work with AGL’s existing 90 MW Wattle Point Wind Farm and rooftop solar PV to provide back-up power in the event of any interruption to supply from the grid until the grid is restored.
+It works with AGL’s existing 90 MW Wattle Point Wind Farm and rooftop solar PV to provide back-up power in the event of any interruption to supply from the grid until the grid is restored.

-The battery will provide both regulated network services and competitive market services.
+The battery provides both regulated network services and competitive market services.

 The regulated network service benefits include:

-- improved reliability for the southern Yorke Peninsula region by supplying power for approximately 2 hours following the of loss of transmission supply, or longer if there is sufficient renewable generation from Wattle Point windfarm and/or local PV
+- improved reliability for the southern Yorke Peninsula region by supplying power for 2-3 hours following the of loss of transmission supply, or longer if there is sufficient renewable generation from Wattle Point windfarm and/or local PV

 - fast frequency response to reduce Heywood interconnector constraints and improve power system security by quickly injecting power into the grid following a disturbance

-The project is part funded by the Australian Renewable Energy Agency (ARENA).
+The project was part funded by the Australian Renewable Energy Agency (ARENA).

-Construction has been awarded to Adelaide company Consolidated Power Projects who will work with international power company ABB and battery provider Samsung to deliver the project.
+The battery facility was constructed by Adelaide company Consolidated Power Projects who worked with international power company ABB and battery provider Samsung to deliver the project.